OpenSourceEconomics/skillmodels/docs/source/how_to_guides/model_specs.rst

 - transition_equation: A string with the name of a pre-implemented transition equation or a custom transition equation.
 Pre-implemented transition equations are linear, log_ces (in the known location and scale version), constant and translog.
-  The example model dictionary only uses pre-implement transition functions.
+  The example model dictionary only uses pre-implemented transition functions.

   To see how to use custom transition functions, assume that the yaml file shown above has been loaded into a python dictionary called ``model`` and look at the following